Skip to content

 • Native MCP support for AI agent identity, early mover among full-platform CIAM vendors.

-• Founded by ex-Imperva security veterans, which shows in the bot defense and risk decisioning surface.
+• Founded by the Demisto / Palo Alto Networks team; bot defense and risk decisioning show that background.

 Limitations